 Whether you’re hunting for the perfect family vacation or a romantic getaway at an adults-only resort, all-inclusive vacations can save you time, money and stress.

 Although packages vary based on the resort, a typical all-inclusive vacation includes round-trip airfare and ground transfers from the airport to the resort, hotel accommodations, unlimited food and drinks, on-site entertainment and activities, taxes and gratuities.
 What’s typically not included?
 Spa treatments, off-property tours and excursions, motorized water sports and golf, private lessons, phone calls and souvenirs.

 However, some resorts do offer packages or resort credits for these extras, allowing you to know exactly what you’ll pay upfront.
 “You can literally take an all-inclusive vacation with absolutely no spending money and still eat, drink and be entertained to your heart’s content,” says Sandy Babin, vice president of marketing at Apple Vacations, a charter vacation company.
 “Better yet, the quality of service, cuisine and luxury is generally outstanding” at all-inclusive resorts.

 Some resorts, such as Club Med, offer other specials to entice families.
 For example, children under 4 could stay for free, or there could be complimentary enrichment programs, such as wine tastings and cooking classes.
 At Sandals Resorts, many land and water sports are included, from scuba diving to fitness center access.

-Be sure to double-check exactly what’s included with the resort or travel agent before booking anything
+Be sure to double-check exactly what’s included before booking

 Some resorts only offer free buffets, while a la carte dining is extra.
 Room service may be an added cost, and occasionally airport transfers and Wi-Fi are not included.
 Also, don’t forget to factor in expenses at the airport, like meals and parking.